-Utilizing Proposition 1B Homeland Security grant funds and Public Transit Modernization, Improvement, and Service Enhancement Account (PTMISEA) funding, many capital projects have been completed between 2009 and 2015.
+Utilizing Proposition 1B Homeland Security grant funds and Public Transit Modernization, Improvement, and Service Enhancement Account (PTMISEA) funding, many capital projects have been completed between 2011 and 2016.
 They include:

-- On-board bus camera systems in all buses.
-The systems include 5-8 cameras each with a digital recording device.
-The video can also been seen live within 500 feet which would be helpful in a hostage situation. - American's with Disabilities Act bus stop improvements.
-This included concrete work for ADA compliance and the purchase of benches and shelters. - Vehicle Purchase.
-Clovis Transit purchased a total of ten 10 buses and four (4) wheelchair accessible vans. - Solar bus stop lighting at bus stops.
-The units are either stand-alone pole mounted devices or shelter mounted. - Zonar pre-trip system.
-The system consists of hardware and software to ensure a complete pre-trip inspection is completed.
-Any defects are sent electronically to the fleet shop. - Dispatch Software.
+- American's with Disabilities Act bus stop improvements.
+This included concrete work for ADA compliance and the purchase of benches and shelters. - Vehicle purchase.
+Clovis Transit purchased 6 low-floor paratransit vehicles and 2 cutaway buses for fixed-route. - Solar bus stop lighting at bus stops.
+The units are either stand-alone pole mounted devices or shelter mounted. - Panic switch installation.
+A panic button was installed at the city yard in close proximity to the area where the buses are parked.
+This panic button is linked directly with local law enforcement and can be used by employees to summon the authorities in case of emergency. - Dispatch software.
 Software, phone system upgrades, tablets for the drivers' manifests, computer hardware, monitors and installation were included in this project.
 The system allows for all electronic dispatching, routing and scheduling of trips.
-It also allows for citizens to register in a database of people who would require evacuation in the event of an emergency.
+It also allows for citizens to register in a database of people who would require evacuation in the event of an emergency. - Bus stop improvements.
+Bus stops located in and near areas of the city designated as Disadvantaged Communities were identified for installation of bus stop shelters with trash cans, benches, and solar lighting.

-Utilizing the same funding sources and also Low Carbon Transit Operations Program Grants, the following projects are expected to be completed before the end of calendar year 2016:
+Utilizing the same funding sources and also Low Carbon Transit Operations Program Grants, the following projects are expected to be completed before the end of calendar year 2018.

 - Farebox system.
 The farebox system is the same that was recently installed in Fresno.
 Passengers would be able to easily use passes and fare media between the systems.
-The farebox system will also improve passenger counting which is currently done by hand. - Corporation Yard Lighting.
-Improved lighting at the Corporation Yard where the buses are kept.
-Drivers often start their day before sun-up and complete their day after sundown.
-The new lighting would provide additional security and make it easier to spot bus issues.
-The project also calls for a panic switch in the event of an emergency. - New Transit Station and offices.
+The farebox system will also improve passenger counting which is currently done by hand. - New Transit Station and offices.
 A new transit station centrally located in town will allow for easier transfers, a location for passengers to buy passes, get information, use the restroom between buses, and complete ADA assessments.
 The building will also provide for much needed office space, meeting rooms, break rooms, and training facilities. - Bus Shelters with bench and lighting.
-Using the Low Carbon Transit Operations Program Grant, five new shelters with bench, solar lighting and a trash can, are expected to be placed in disadvantaged areas.
+Using the Low Carbon Transit Operations Program Grant, six new shelters with bench, solar lighting and a trash can, are expected to be placed in disadvantaged areas. - Replacement on-board video camera system.
+The current video system has aged and degraded, requiring replacement.
+The new system offers greatly improved resolution and memory capacity.
+Additionally, live bus video will be accessible, increasing the security on the buses for operators and passengers.
+Local law enforcement will have access to the live video stream.

-The following is a list of additional planned improvements between FY 2016 and 2020 (depending upon funding):
+The following is a list of additional planned improvements between FY 2018 and 2022 (depending upon funding):

-- The purchase of replacement vehicles as the current vehicles age out. - Additional ADA bus stop improvements. - Additional vehicles for fleet expansion to keep up with new service or ADA "no denial" requirements for paratransit.
+- The purchase of replacement vehicles as the current vehicles age out, including the possible introduction of electric buses. - Additional ADA bus stop improvements. - Additional vehicles for fleet expansion to keep up with new service or ADA "no denial" requirements for paratransit. - A 'real-time' bus locator system and end user application for next bus data accessible by passengers. - Evaluation and strategic redesign of Stageline bus routes to coincide with the opening of the new Transit Station.